-If you’re a fan of older books, especially fairy tales, you may be familiar with a form of word art.
-For example, a fairy tale that starts out “Once upon a time," the “O" in “Once" might be extremely large, intricate, and ornate.
+If you’re a fan of older books, especially fairy tales, you may have seen one form of word art.
+For example, a fairy tale that starts out “Once upon a time,” might begin with an “O” that is large, intricate, and ornate.
 This is called an initial capital.
 You might find some modern books with initial capitals, but you’re more likely to see them in older books.